llm-bible/llm-bible.github.io/_publications/wu2021domain.markdown

 bibkey: wu2021domain
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2105.13665"}
-tags: ['Training Techniques', 'Pretraining Methods', 'BERT', 'Model Architecture']
+tags: ['BERT', 'Training Techniques', 'Model Architecture', 'Pretraining Methods']
 ---
 Language models like BERT and SpanBERT pretrained on open-domain data have obtained impressive gains on various NLP tasks.
 In this paper, we probe the